Education with Teaching and Learning

 There are a few key areas that you’ll want to focus on when communication between parents and teachers is concerned:

 -Setting boundaries.
-It’s important for both parents and teachers to be clear about what is acceptable behavior in school, both academically and socially.
+Both parents and teachers need to be clear about what is acceptable behavior in school, both academically and socially.
 This can help avoid any misunderstandings or conflicts.

 Why parent-teacher communication is important?